For overseas visitors

 Turn source research into checklists, setup flows, decision cards, videos, and city pages that support real trip planning.

-Keep the structure reusable: entry, money, connectivity, transport, food, safety, culture, and local context can scale beyond China.
+Keep the structure reusable: entry, money, connectivity, transport, food, safety, culture, and local context can travel beyond China.

-We answer the hardest first-trip questions before asking users to take action.
+We answer the hardest first-trip questions before asking travelers to make a booking or setup decision.

-Recommendations appear when they solve a real problem, not as random upsells.
+Recommendations appear when they solve a real problem, not as random add-ons.

 The structure is reusable for future countries without diluting the first market.